Community grants of up to £2,500 from a local solar farm development.

 What do we want to fund?

+We want to fund projects that have a real legacy in the local area.
 The sort of things the Sunshine Fund is looking to support include:

 - Projects which help reduce energy costs and carbon emission for local community buildings – such as fitting LED lighting, solar panels or ‘smart’ controls.